dirko/dirko.github.io/_posts/2021-01-06-rewrite-systems.md

 1. $$s_i \succeq t$$ for some $$s_i$$, or
-2. $$s \succ t_1,\dots,t_n$$ and $$\langle \tau_1(s),\dots,\tau_k(s) \rangle$$ is lexicographically greater or equal to $$\langle \tau_1(t),\dots,\tau_k(t) \rangle$$, in other words if the first elements are greater, or if greater or equal, the second elements and so forth.
+2. $$s \succ t_1,\dots,t_n$$ and $$\langle \tau_1(s),\dots,\tau_k(s) \rangle$$ is lexicographically greater or equal to $$\langle \tau_1(t),\dots,\tau_k(t) \rangle$$, in other words if the first elements are greater, or if equal (not greater and not smaller), the second elements and so forth.

 Dershowitz remarks that this definition combines syntactic (the first three types of termination functions) and semantic considerations (the others).